amartya21/CMSC389N/JavaScript.md

 ## Event Propagation

-- Events "bubble up" by passing event up the DOM tree (event propagation starts at innermost element)
+- events "bubble up" by passing event up the DOM tree (event propagation starts at innermost element)
-- Events "capture" by passing event down through DOM tree (propagation starts at outermost element)
+- events "capture" by passing event down through DOM tree (propagation starts at outermost element)
-- Propagation only happens if event listeners on nested elements are for the SAME event (i.e. "click")
+- propagation only happens if event listeners on nested elements are for the SAME event (i.e. "click")

 ```javascript
 // addEventListener default is to enable bubbling